DF310 - EnCase EnCE Prep Course OnDemand

 Duration: 24 Hours

 The EnCE Application must be filled out and approved before registration to this course will be confirmed.

-This onDemand course is designed for EnCase users who are preparing for the EnCE (EnCase Certified Examiner) certification process.
+This EnCase Training OnDemand course is designed for EnCase users who are preparing for the EnCE (EnCase Certified Examiner) certification process.
 The EnCE certification is a highly sought-after accreditation, which requires significant knowledge of computer forensics, the OpenText™ EnCase™ Forensic methodology and EnCase Forensic software to successfully achieve.
 The two-phase testing process is based upon a written examination and the completion of a thorough practical scenario examination, including the preparation of an investigative report.
-The certification is based upon the practical computer forensic skills and knowledge presented in the OpenText Foundations of Digital Forensics and Building an Investigation courses (formerly EnCase Computer Forensics I and II).
+The certification is based upon the practical computer forensic skills and knowledge presented in the OpenText Foundations in Digital Forensics with EnCase and Building an Investigation with EnCase courses.
 The EnCE Prep course is not intended to be a replacement for these two classes.
 Instead it is a thorough, accelerated review of the subjects covered in those courses that are applicable to the EnCE certification process.
-Students cannot waive or substitute the prerequisite attendance of Building an Investigation course when applying to attend the EnCE Preparation course.
+Students cannot waive or substitute the prerequisite attendance of Building an Investigation with EnCase course when applying to attend the EnCE Preparation course.